Jo-JPEG/manifestation-magic/README.md

 ### Wireframes

+ [Balsamiq](https://balsamiq.com/) Was used to create wireframes for mobile and desktop views.

 Add the images or links for your wireframes here.

-There are lots of different options to create your wireframes - Code Institute students can access [Balsamiq](https://balsamiq.com/) as part of the course.

 ## Features